-The Library provides access to electronic databases covering a wide range of subject areas and formats, including articles, videos, primary sources, and ebooks.
-Databases are provided through a combination of agreements with DISCUS (Digital Information for South Carolina Users) and PASCAL (Partnership Among South Carolina Academic Libraries) or are purchased directly by OCtech.
-Library databases are available both on and off campus to current OCtech students, faculty, and staff through the library's website (off-campus use requires signing in with a current OCtech ID number).
+The Library provides access to electronic databases covering various subject areas and formats, including articles, videos, primary sources, and eBooks.
+Databases are provided through agreements with DISCUS (Digital Information for South Carolina Users) and PASCAL (Partnership Among South Carolina Academic Libraries) or are purchased directly by OCtech.
+Library databases are available on and off campus to current OCtech students, faculty, and staff through the library's website (off-campus use requires signing in with current Microsoft credentials).